Prince George's County Fire/EMS Department: History

 The Department of Fire Protection was created on June 14, 1968 which consumed all other previous fire organizations under a single command.

 In May 2009, the PGFD received local media attention following a massive natural gas explosion at a Forestville stripmall.
 PGFD Captain Robert Rouse (Engine 823) was one of 8 firefighters and 1 gas worker injured during the event.

 List of fire chiefs

 Organization

-The Prince George's County Fire/EMS Department is composed of 4 distinct commands, Emergency Operations, Administrative Services, Support Services, and Volunteer Services.
-Each of the commands are headed by a Deputy Fire Chief (formerly known as Lieutenant Colonel) who reports directly to the Fire Chief.
+The Prince George's County Fire/EMS Department is composed of three divisions, Administrative Services, Emergency Services, and Support Services.